electromantis79/WHHC-KD/docs/source/index.rst

 ..
-Bone documentation master file, created by sphinx-quickstart on Mon Mar 05 13:29:01 2018.
+Console Data Converter documentation master file, created by sphinx-quickstart on Mon Mar 05 13:29:01 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bone's documentation!
+Welcome to Console Data Converter's documentation!
 ================================

 Contents: